 Policy Interest Rate in Russia

-Russia's central bank policy rates from 2013 to 2022 saw significant fluctuations, influenced by economic sanctions, oil price volatility, and inflationary pressures.
-Initially, rates were increased to stabilize the Ruble and control inflation.
+Russia's central bank policy rates over the last decade saw significant fluctuations, influenced by economic sanctions, oil price volatility, and inflationary pressures.
 In the run-up to and during the COVID-19 pandemic, rates were reduced to support the economy.
-By 2022, rates were again increased in response to inflation concerns and geopolitical tensions following war in Ukraine.
+By 2024, rates were increased to an all-time high in response to war-related labour shortages, currency weakness and government stimulus fanning inflation.

 The Key Rate ended 2022 at 7.50%, down from the 8.50% value at the end of the previous year and higher compared to the reading of 5.50% a decade earlier.
 As a reference, the average Key Rate in Eastern Europe was 8.40% at the end of 2022.
 For more interest rate information, visit our dedicated page.